8 min read

 Keeping your employees informed about scheduled maintenance will help them plan and ease their frustrations, particularly when you show you understand their impact on them.
 See more message examples in the downloadable template below.

-The headline should clearly capture the essence of the message, such as: "Scheduled Maintenance" or "Emergency System Upgrade".
+The headline should clearly capture the essence of the message, such as "Scheduled Maintenance" or "Emergency System Upgrade".
 This helps users immediately understand what the message is about.

 Briefly describe exactly what work will be performed and how it may affect service availability.
-For example, "the system will be unavailable during this time" or "there may be brief outages".
+For example, the system will be unavailable during this time or there may be brief outages.

 State which specific services or features will be unavailable and how this may affect users.
 This is important so that they can prepare for possible inconvenience.